YuyuChen-UW/pmerge/README.md

 devtools::install_github("YuyuChen-UW/pmerge")
 ```
 ## Introduction
 Merging p-values from different sources in multiple hypothesis testing has been a long-standing issue in many scientific investigation procedures.
 Many classical methods are designed for combining p-values with cerntain dependence assumption (e.g., independence).
-However, the validity of the test (in the sense that the probability of make a Type-I error is below the significance level) cannot be guaranteed if the dependence assumption of p-values is not satisfied.
+However, the validity of the test (in the sense that the probability of making a Type-I error is below the significance level) cannot be guaranteed if the dependence assumption of p-values is not satisfied.
 Let's take the classic Fish's method for independent p-values as an example.
 P-values are obtained from one-sided normal tests and their test statistcs jointly follow a equicorrelated Gaussian normal distribution.

 ## Methods
 This package contains the following functions/methods to merge p-values: